kuy71kuy/teohook-scripting-wrapper/README.md

 # Teohook Scripting Wrapper
 This is a wrapper for the teohook's scripting functionality.

+## Info
+Built for teohook v1.2 (If it won't work for v2, ill get right on to fix it.)

 ## How to use
 To use this, you must copy all of the code from the `wrapper.lua` file and put it at the top of your file.